 Checking Under the Cover

 The underside of the lid doesn’t need as much attention as the top.
-That is unless you see mold or mildew.
+That is unless you see mould or mildew or smell a bad odour.
 In such cases, you’ll need to unzip the cover, remove the inside foam, and treat the vinyl.
 If the foam has been damaged, you may need a new hot tub cover.

 To clean the surface, use a non-abrasive solution and scrub the spores away.
 Some bleach-based products suit this purpose well, but ask for recommendations the next time you’re in our store or at your nearest pool supply store.